-- Pour in the remaining 1 1/2 cups of warm water.
-Add an extra 1/4 cup if the dough seems to dry.
-You want a wet dough,
+- Pour in the remaining 1 ½ cups of warm water.

 - Stir in the salt.

-- In a different large mixing bowl pour 4 tbsp of olive oil.
+- In a different large mixing bowl pour 4 tablespoon of olive oil.
 Transfer the dough into the bowl with the olive oil.

 - When you have finished folding the dough, cover with some plastic wrap and allow to rise in the fridge for 2-3 hours at minimum or overnight.